eclipse-cdt-cloud/theia-trace-extension/README.md

 * After logging in, it takes around a minute for Gitpod to set up the in-browser IDE used to build the project.
 * When the workspace has loaded, the project builds automatically in about a minute.
 Then, the workspace pops a notification saying a service (i.e. the tool) is now available.
 Open the application in the browser.
 ![gitpod-service-ready-notification][gitpod-service-ready-notification]
-* If you don't see a notification, follow this alternative way to [open the application](#gidpod-open-via-remote-explorer).
+* If you don't see a notification, follow this alternative way to [open the application](#gitpod-open-via-remote-explorer).
 * After opening the tool, the interface loads in a few seconds.
 * Now you're ready to try the trace viewer!
   * Head to the trace viewer tab in the left side menu to get started.
   * Click the "Open Trace" button, and then select a directory containing traces, e.g. “103compare-package-managers → apt”
-  * The tool is loaded with the example traces from a set of [Trace Visualisation Labs][tracevizlab].
+  * The tool is loaded with the example traces from a set of [Trace Visualization Labs][tracevizlab].
 To analyze your own traces, [download the application](#download-an-external-build-of-the-application) for Linux.

 ![gitpod-live-demo-setup][gitpod-live-demo-setup]